yejun2/Mixture-of-Hierarchy-Mamba/rebuttal3_3.md

 **W4.
 Architectural routing versus token/layer routing**

 **Response**

-We thank the reviewer for raising this point.
-Our intention is not to argue that architectural routing is superior to token- or layer-level routing.
-Rather, they operate along different and potentially complementary axes.

 Token-level routing typically dispatches tokens to different expert sub-networks based on input features.
 In contrast, MoH adjusts the internal capacity of the Mamba backbone across diffusion timesteps by selecting spatial stages, feature mixing and compression, and Mamba propagation depth.
 The goal is to adapt the architecture to the coarse-to-fine denoising process in a manner consistent with the properties of Mamba.